This blog is published by Philippe Silberzahn and Milo Jones.

 Milo Jones

-Milo Jones is a Co-founder and Principal of Insight Advisory Partners and President of Inveniam Strategy.
-He is also a Visiting Professor at IE Business School in Madrid, Spain, an Adjunct Professor at EMLYON Business School in Lyon, France, and a non-Executive Director of two private firms.
+Milo Jones is a Co-founder and Managing Director of Insight Advisory Partners and President of Inveniam Strategy.
+He is also a Visiting Professor at one of Europe’s leading business schools, IE in Madrid, Spain and a non-Executive Director of two private firms.

-His research interests are non-market strategy, intelligence analysis, geopolitics, and the “The Great Divergence” (i.e. the economic and technological take-off of Europe that became apparent in the early 19th Century).
-He is a participant in the Forecasting World Events Project, sponsored by the US ODNI‘s Intelligence Advanced Research Projects Activity (IARPA).
+His research interests are non-market strategy, intelligence analysis,and geopolitics.
+He is an active participant in the Forecasting World Events Project, sponsored by the US ODNI‘s Intelligence Advanced Research Projects Activity.

 In 2009, Milo received PhD from the University of Kent in Brussels.
-His dissertation, Constructing Cassandra: the Social Construction of Strategic Surprise at the Central Intelligence Agency, 1947-2001, focused on the role that the Agency’s identity and internal culture played in four strategic surprises: the Cuban Missile Crisis, the fall of the Shah of Iran, the collapse of the USSR, and the terrorist attacks of 9/11.
+His dissertation, Constructing Cassandra: the Social Construction of Strategic Surprise at the CIA, 1947-2001, focused on the role that the Agency’s identity and internal culture played in four strategic surprises: the Cuban Missile Crisis, the fall of the Shah of Iran, the collapse of the USSR, and the terrorist attacks of 9/11.
 Milo also holds an MA (with distinction) in International Relations from Kent, an MBA from London Business School, and a BA in Art History from Northwestern University.
-In 2003, he became a fellow of the 21st Century Trust/Salzburg Global Seminar, and he is also a member of the International Institute for Strategic Studies in London.
+In 2003, he became a fellow of the 21st Century Trust/Salzburg Global Seminar.
+He is also a member of the International Institute for Strategic Studies, the AFIO and AFCEA.

 In the past, Milo worked as a Senior Manager in Organizational Strategy and Change at Accenture in London, as a broker at Morgan Stanley Dean Witter in New York, and served four years as an officer in the US Marine Corps.